 There are several advantages to leverage trading:

-- Minimizes the capital the traders invest.
 Instead of paying the full price for an instrument, the trader can pay only a small portion of it.

 Let’s see an example: if a position’s value at the time of opening is $3,000, instead of paying the full amount, he can employ leverage of 400:1.
 This means that every $400 in actual value he will be requested to invest $1 of his own capital; meaning that for this position he will need $7.5 to open it.

-- Also, some instruments are relatively cheap, meaning almost every trader can trade them easily.
+Some instruments are relatively cheap, meaning almost every trader can trade them easily.
 In another way, some are considered more valuable and based on their traded frequency and other factors are more costly.
 Instead of investing large amounts in order to take part in their market, it is possible to use leverage and enjoy the shifts in the price of valuable instruments.

 Although leverage trading gives the advantage to traders to invest less capital, it also has a fail risk.
 As it is possible to gain much further than his initial investment, losses can happen in the same way.
 It is crucial to keep track of open positions and apply stop loss and other market orders in order to prevent large scale losses.
 For this reason no matter how much of an expert you are in Leverage trading.
 It is always best to use a trustworthy crypto exchange platforms like Phemex in order to make your trading safer and more accurate.